 Is Ending 3 Year Old Bedtime Tantrums too Much to A

-Sleep gets me a little riled up.
-I’m not going to get into it now, because I’ll snowball into a rant… so if you want to know how important sleep is for your child, go here.
+Bad information about childhood sleep needs ruffles my feathers a bit.
+So I’m not going to get into it now.
+If you want to know how important sleep is for your child, go here.

 #1.
-Predictably and routine are a developing child’s best friend.
+Predictability and routine are a developing child’s best friends.

 #2.
 Be clear about your bedtime standards.